navamikairanda/neuralclothsim/README.md

 The codebase has the following structure:

 * Simulation configurations are defined in the `config/` directory.
-For example, `config/drape.ini` contains the following:
+They include the scene description such as reference geometry, boundary condition, and external forces, as well as optimization configuration (e.g. learnign rate) and testing configurations such as sampling rate.
 * Material configutations are defined in the `material/` directory.
-For example, `material/canvas.ini` contains the following: .
-Material model is defined in `material/material.py`.
+Material models (linear, nonlinear, StVK, Clyde model etc..) are defined in `material/material.py`.
-* Training and testing scripts are in `train.py` and `test.py` respectively.
+* Starting point for the running is `run_neuralclothsim.py` and includes both training and testing scripts.
-* `modules.py` contains the implementation of the neural deformation field and the boundary conditios.
+* `modules.py` contains the implementation of the neural deformation field and the boundary conditions.
 * `internal_energy.py` contains the implementation of the internal energy of the cloth.
-* `reference_midsurface.py` and `reference_geometry.py`contains the implementation of the reference midsurface of the cloth.
+* `reference_midsurface.py` and `reference_geometry.py` contain the implementation of the reference midsurface of the cloth and the derived differential quantities.
-* `sampler.py` contains the implementation of the sampler for the cloth.
+* `sampler.py` contains the implementation of the sampler (uniform and mesh-based) for the cloth.
-* `utils.py` contains the implementation of the utility functions.

 ### Running
-For full version, check out train.py, reproduce simulations with
+For full version, check out run_neuralclothsim.py, reproduce simulations with

 <details>
-<summary><span style="font-weight: bold;">Command line arguments for train.py</span></summary>
+<summary><span style="font-weight: bold;">Command line arguments for run_neuralclothsim.py</span></summary>

   #### --source_path / -s